tylerthomasallen/docs/src/pages/dashboard/setup.md

 - #### Configure default behavior

-    - Go to [Link Settings](https://dashboard.branch.io/link-settings) on the Branch Dashboard
+    - Go to <a href="https://dashboard.branch.io/link-settings" target="_blank"> Link Settings </a> on the Branch Dashboard

     - ##### Set iOS